spinnaker-hackathon/gardening/schedule.md

-See the complete Summit Gardening Days schedule of events, in your time zone, on the [schedule page](https://events.linuxfoundation.org/spinnaker-summit/program/schedule/) of the Linux Foundation's Spinnaker Summit Website.
+You will soon see the complete Summit Gardening Days schedule of events, in your time zone, on the [schedule page](https://events.linuxfoundation.org/spinnaker-summit/program/schedule/) of the Linux Foundation's Spinnaker Summit Website.

 For your reference, we'll also share planned Gardening events and checkpoints here.
 [Follow us on Twitter](https://twitter.com/spinnakerio) or join the [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) channel for reminders.
 Stay tuned for schedule additions.
 All times are in US Pacific Time.